 Workshop and Training

-In the following workshops and training sessions, I bring together years of scholarly research and teaching to new audiences.
+In the following workshops and training sessions, I bring together years of scholarly research, facilitation experience and pedagogical expertise.
 The workshops can be taken in a series, or individually.
-I can work with your team to address specific issues within the workshops, such as gender, work environment, and ally/accomplice-ship.
+I can work with your team to address specific issues within the workshops, such as race, gender, work environment, communication challenges, and ally/accomplice-ship.

 Community Building Across Difference for Equity